GATB/bcalm/README.md

 # Input formats

 File input format can be fasta, fastq, either gzipped or not.
+BCALM 2 does not care about paired-end information, all given reads contribute to k-mers in the graph (as long as such k-mers pass the abundance threshold).

 To pass several files as input: